MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_createresource_0073.md

 ms.topic: language-reference
 tech.root: display
 targetos: Windows
-description: A structure containing information needed to describe the creation or size calculation of a resource. req.construct-type: structure req.ddi-compliance: req.dll:
+description: The D3D12DDIARG_CREATERESOURCE_0073 structure contains information used to create or calculate the size of a resource. req.construct-type: structure req.ddi-compliance: req.dll: